Unifying supervised learning and VAEs -- coverage, systematics and goodness-of-fit in normalizing-flow based neural network models for astro-particle reconstructions: Monte Carlo estimates and the joint KL-divergence

 \paragraph{Semi-supervised learning}

 The extended supervised loss can also be adapted for semi-supervised learning.
-In semi-supervised learning parts of the training data have labels, and parts are unlabeled.
+In semi-supervised learning, parts of the training data have labels, and parts are unlabeled.
 In the derivation of the VAE loss we argued that latent variables that share mutual information with the data can in principle be labeled.
-In semi-supervised learning, this assumption is automatically implied - parts of the data are not labeled, but could be in principle.
+In semi-supervised learning, this assumption is automatically implied - parts of the data are not labeled, but could be in principle, if the data comes from a Monte Carlo simulation.
 Taking the variational viewpoint of the previous sections, a naive solution might be to use the supervised loss for data with labels, the VAE-loss for data without labels, and use the same distribution $q_\phi$ in both losses to share parameters.
-A more natural solution, however, seems to be the following:
+A more natural solution, however, is to use the extended supervised loss instead of the pure supervised loss.

-To remain with the previous notation, the $z_u$ denote extra unobserved latent variables and collect all the extra information in the event.
-For labeled data, the extended supervised loss is used, and the $z_{o,i}$ denote true label information.
-For unlabeled data, the $z_{o,i}$ are unobserved and are sampled from $q_\phi$ to effectively create an ELBO-like loss with latent variable $z=\lbrace z_o,z_u\rbrace$.
-The only difference is a sign flip and different sampling strategy, which ultimately can be traced back to the difference between the standard and reverse KL-divergence.
-Because the parametrization does not change for data with or without labels, only the sampling strategy differs, this Ansatz seems to be an elegant and natural way to unify both types of data.
+For unlabeled data, we take the loss of the variational autoencoder over the combined space $z_{\mathrm{comb}}=\lbrace z_o,z_u \rbrace$ and treat the combined variable as unsupervised.
+The parametrization does not change for data with or without labels, only the sampling strategy differs.
+Therefore, the Ansatz seems to be an elegant and natural way to unify both types of data.